-The Undone Snoopy Starlight is set to launch this July 17, you can click here to sign up for one of these limited edition timepieces.
+The Undone Snoopy Starlight is set to launch this July 17, the signup phase is now closed.

 The Snoopy Starlight utilizes a Seiko mecha-quartz movement, which is more accurate than true mechanical movements, and costs significantly less.
 The downside is that they don’t have the solid feel of a mechanical action, and instead move with the smooth, constant action of a quartz watch.
 The VK64 action on this watch is no exception.
 It’s as accurate and reliable as they come.

 So what makes the Snoopy Starlight special?
 Here’s what I found from my early access research.